 Our Audit Committee consists of Ms. Banner, as Chair, and Messrs.
 Bruce, Frey and Solomon.
 Our Board has determined that each member of the Audit Committee is an "audit committee financial expert," as defined by the rules of the SEC.
-The primary duties of the Audit Committee include, among other things: (i) overseeing both the external and internal audit processes; (ii) establishing procedures for the receipt of complaints regarding accounting, internal accounting controls or auditing matters; (iii) overseeing and interacting with our independent auditors regarding the auditor's engagement and/or dismissal, duties, compensation, qualifications and performance; (iv) reviewing and discussing with our independent auditors the scope of audits and our accounting principles, policies and practices; (v) reviewing and discussing our financial statements with our independent auditors and management; (vi) monitoring the ongoing review of the Company's systems of disclosure controls and procedures; and (vii) reviewing and approving (or disapproving) related party transactions.
+The primary duties of the Audit Committee include, among other things: (i) overseeing both the external and internal audit processes; (ii) establishing procedures for the receipt of complaints regarding accounting, internal accounting controls or auditing matters; (iii) overseeing and interacting with our independent auditors regarding the auditor's engagement and/or dismissal, duties, compensation, qualifications and performance; (iv) reviewing and discussing with our independent auditors the scope of audits and our accounting principles, policies and practices; (v) reviewing and discussing our financial statements with our independent auditors and management; (vi) monitoring the ongoing review of the Company's systems of disclosure controls and procedures and internal control over financial reporting; and (vii) reviewing and approving (or disapproving) related party transactions.
+Subject to their election at the Annual Meeting, the members of the Audit Committee will be Ms. Banner, as Chair, and Messrs.
+Bruce and Solomon.